KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ## Validation

-At this point, your workload cluster should be configured to use NSX ALB as the ingress provider for Web Workloads.
+At this point, your workload cluster should be configured to use NSX ALB as the ingress provider for `web` workloads.

 You should now be able [verify CNRS is configured correctly with a simple Knative Service](../cloud-native-runtimes/how-to-guides/app-operators/verifying-serving.hbs.md).